 FROM PICKED LAST IN GYM TO PERSONAL TRAINER

 My journey to becoming a Personal Trainer was, “a road less travelled.”
 I didn’t grow up playing sports or classify as having an “athletic background.”

 Why then, did I become a Personal Trainer, and why do I love it?
-To give you a better picture, I'll introduce you to my mom, Barb.
-She’s was the initial reason I chose a career in health and fitness.
+To give you more background, I'll introduce you to my mom, Barb.
+She was the initial reason I chose a career in health and fitness.

-Barb took control to educate and challenge herself to improve her fitness and nutrition habits.
+Barb took control, educating and challenging herself to improve her fitness and nutrition habits.
 In doing so, she reached many goals and gained a new sense of self in the process.

 My mom's transformation is what planted the seed, being picked last in gym class is what keeps me growing (excuse the cheesiness haha).